SFUSD Guide for New Families

 - SFUSD has a very helpful list of resources

 - Become familiar with how your teacher will want to communicate with you.
-The most common are phone apps or email and are specific to school.
-See all options here.
+The most common ways are via apps like Class Dojo or Parent Square, or email, and are specific to each school and sometimes to each teacher.

 - Learn where the lost & found is at school, and check it often.

 - Look up the academic calendar and plan for child care for days you need coverage.
-See additional child care resources here.
-Important dates to look up in the first session
+Important dates to look up in the first session are:

-- Labor Day, Indigenous People’s Day, and Veterans Day are ones you’ll need to plan for.
+- Labor Day, Indigenous People’s Day, and Veterans Day.

-- Look for the announcement for the back to school night in September.
+- Look for the announcement for your school’s Back to School night in September.
 This is an important time for parents to be welcomed into the school community, meet your kids’ new teachers, and hear from other school leadership like principals and PTAs.
 Here are some questions we’ve devised to get the most out of your back-to-school night:

 - To your PTA or SSC Leader: What is the most important thing I can do as a parent to support teaching and learning at our school?